andygrunwald/TrendingGithub/README.md

 **--debug** is quite useful for development.
 It doesn`t output special information.
-It only avoid using the twitter API for tweet purposes and outputs the tweet on stdout.
+It only avoids using the Twitter API for tweet purposes and outputs the tweet on stdout.

-**--pidfile** is useful to run this process in production and observing it by a monitoring tool like [Nagios](https://www.nagios.org/), [Icinga](https://www.icinga.org/), [Monit](https://mmonit.com/monit/), [supervisord](http://supervisord.org/) or similar.
+**--pidfile** is useful to run this process in production and observe it with a monitoring tool like [Nagios](https://www.nagios.org/), [Icinga](https://www.icinga.org/), [Monit](https://mmonit.com/monit/), [supervisord](http://supervisord.org/) or similar.

 ## Configuration